palomachain/paloma.py/README.md

 Terra SDK can be installed (preferably in a `virtual environment` from PyPI using `pip`) as follows:

 ```
-$ pip install -U terra_sdk
+$ pip install -U paloma_sdk
 ```

 <sub>_You might have `pip3` installed instead of `pip`; proceed according to your own setup._<sub>

-❗ If you want to communicate with Terra Classic, use terra-sdk==2.x
+❗ If you want to communicate with Terra Classic, use paloma-sdk==2.x

 ## Dependencies